Safety and Security in the Covid Era

 Making Sense of the Terror Threat

-Fred Burton explains the global terror hotspots and emerging threats from a strategic and tactical level, to include a review of the most targeted cities in the United States.
+Fred Burton explains the global terror hotspots and emerging threats from a strategic and tactical perspective, to include a review of the most targeted cities in the United States.
 He will also explain how you can determine the probable targets in your city.
-Burton is routinely called upon by the national level media for expert terrorism commentary and has appeared on CNN, AC360, Fox & Friends, Fox News with Shepard Smith, NPR, Good Morning America, Morning Joe, Al Jazeera, Hardball with Chris Matthews and many others.
+Burton is routinely called upon by the national media for expert terrorism commentary and has appeared on CNN, Fox & Friends, Fox News, NPR, Good Morning America, The Morning Joe Show and Al Jazeera.

 Fred Burton in the News